 What Is Cherry Eye In Dogs?

 I spy with my little eye something that looks red and swollen!
+Cherry Eye – known as the third eyelid, is not too uncommon an issue, especially in young dogs.
+Luckily, there are easy solutions.
 Let’s go over some important facts about cherry eye in dogs and how to fix it.

 Cherry Eye is the Pits